Frequently Asked Questions

 - The participant agrees to the terms and conditions of the program.

-Incentive Option 2: Incremental Market-Integrated Demand Response Capacity
+Incentive Option 2: Market-Integrated Demand Response Incremental Capacity Pilot

 Eligible participants must be enrolled in a proxy demand resource (PDR) within the California Independent System Operator (CAISO) to participate under Incentive Option 2.